Jonathan-Git-Hub-dev/JWT/README.md

 ##### Confirm_User
-this interface transition a user cocount from the 'Incomplete_User' table to the 'User' table 'email' : users account email
+this interface transition a user cocount from the 'Incomplete_User' table to the 'User' table
+- email : users account email
-'code' : emailed code
+- code : emailed code
 when a legitimate email and its accompanying un expired validation code it provided the calling process recieves an inital base64 encoded access token followed by a comma and this sessions refresh token encoded in base 64 errors
-"500" : server error occured
-"403" : data provided incorrect
+- 403 : data provided incorrect
+- 500 : server error occured

 ##### Create_User
 this interface create an entry in the 'Incomplete_User' table and emails the accompanying varifcation code to the user this interface expects
-'email' : email of the new account
+- email : email of the new account
-'password' : password for the new account when a novel email an correctly formated password is recieved nothing is return to the calling process errors
+- password : password for the new account when a novel email an correctly formated password is recieved nothing is return to the calling process errors
-"500" : server error occured
-"403" : data provided incorrect
+- 403 : data provided incorrect
+- 500 : server error occured

 ##### Reset_Send
 this interface initaites the revocer user sequnce by adding an entry to 'Recover_User' and email the user a recovery code, it requires the following data
-'email' : email of the account to be reset the calling process recieves nothing when a succesful request is made errors
+- email : email of the account to be reset the calling process recieves nothing when a succesful request is made errors
-"500" : server error occured
-"403" : data provided incorrect
+- 403 : data provided incorrect
-"429" : max recovery attemps reached
+- 429 : max recovery attemps reached
+- 500 : server error occured

 ##### Reset_Recieve
-this interface recovers a user and changes thier password, to do so it requires the following data 'email' : eamil fo the accoutn to reset
+this interface recovers a user and changes thier password, to do so it requires the following data
+- email : eamil fo the accoutn to reset
-'code' : emailed varifaction code
+- code : emailed varifaction code
 'password' : new passwird
 on success tit provided the calling process recieves an inital base64 encoded access token followed by a comma and this sessions refresh token encoded in base 64
-"500" : server error occured
-"403" : data provided incorrect
+- 403 : data provided incorrect
-"429" : max recovery attemps for the last code emailed
+- 429 : max recovery attemps for the last code emailed
+- 500 : server error occured

 ##### Validate_Access_Token
-this interface varifes the claims of a JWT it requires the following data 'token' : the JWT to be varified on success the calling process recieves code "400" to indiacte success errors
+this interface varifes the claims of a JWT it requires the following data
+- token : the JWT to be varified on success the calling process recieves code "400" to indiacte success errors
-"500" : server error occured
+- 500 : server error occured
-"403" : data provided incorrect
+- 403 : data provided incorrect